slafi/Build_Rocalution_With_OpenMP_Backend_For_Windows/Readme.md

 ## Compile Rocalution Library

 1. In the solution explorer, right-click on “rocalution” project and click “Build” (Notice that the default build is Debug and default platform is x64).
 * You might get the error **"C2065 'M_PI': undeclared identifier"** (see Figure 5).
-This refers to the variable **M_PI** in *line 430* of the *file host_vector.cpp*.
+This refers to the variable **M_PI** in *line 430* of the file *host_vector.cpp*.
 This variable appears only once in that file and project.
-To solve this error, just add this line to the beginning of the function *"double M_PI = 3.141592653589793238;"*, then rebuild the project.
+To solve this error, just add this line to the beginning of the function *"double M_PI = 3.141592653589793238;"* (e.g., line 420), then rebuild the project.

 <img src="./resources/compiling_error.PNG" width="100%"><br/>
 *Figure 5.
 Potential compilation error*

-Once this error is corrected, the rocalution project can be built as a shared library.
+Once this error is corrected, the *rocalution* project can be built as a shared library.

 ### Build Release Version